July 10, 2014

-When I think of party food fixings, my first thought is “Dude Food” — it needs to be party friendly because let’s face it, it’s going to be enjoyed parked in front of the television or while standing around on the back porch, which means it should be simple and enjoyed with either your fingers, a toothpick or simply a fork.
+When I think of party food fixings, my first thought is “Dude Food.”
+It needs to be party-friendly because, let’s face it, it’s going to be enjoyed by folks parked in front of the television or while standing around on the back porch, which means it should be simple and enjoyed with either your fingers, a toothpick, or a fork.

 Simple and spicy = Mom Touchdown!

-- In a large bowl, combine ground chicken, blue cheese crumbles, garlic salt, and creole seasoning.
+- In a large bowl, combine the chicken, blue cheese, garlic, and creole seasoning until thoroughly mixed.